What is the thyroid, and why does it matter?

 What happens at your appointment

-When you arrive at our Estover clinic in Plymouth, you’ll be seen by a trained phlebotomist or nurse who will discuss your symptoms and health history.
-The blood draw is quick — usually less than five minutes — and we use a small needle to minimise discomfort.
-We typically take blood from the inner arm at the elbow.
+When you arrive at our Estover clinic in Plymouth, you’ll be seen by a trained phlebotomist who will take a blood sample — usually less than five minutes.
 You can eat and drink normally before this test, as it doesn’t require fasting.

 Frequently asked questions